ahmedalm1/receipts-scanning-solution-accelerator/README.md

-# receipts-scanning-solution-accelerator
-Smart Receipts Scanning for Reward Programs Solution Accelerator
+# Smart Receipts Scanning for Reward Programs Solution Accelerator

+## About this accelerator

+### Business Use Case

+### Resources and Architecture
+- Storage Account
+- Cognitive Services
+- Logic App